Bosideng: Products

-To further optimize its product mix and increase profitability, the group has adopted a "non-seasonal product" development strategy.
+The group has adopted a "non-seasonal product" development strategy.
 Currently, the non-down clothing products of the Group include Bosideng MAN, BOSIDENG RICCI lady's wears casual wear and D.D.
 Cat kids wear, VETALLO high-class menswear, and the franchise project of ROCAWEAR in the Greater China region.

+In October 2025, Bosideng announced that Kim Jones is appointed as the Artistic Director of Bosideng's new high-end urbanwear line Areal.

 Expansion

-The Bosideng menswear business developed rapidly and has already set up 979 retail outlets throughout China, while the franchise project of ROCAWEAR in the greater China region has opened 7 consignment counters in major cities including Beijing, Shanghai, and Hangzhou.
-Apart from investing in the continuous development of the above non-down clothing businesses, the group is actively exploring opportunities to merge and acquire non-down clothing brands with high development potential and a good reputation in order to further increase the proportion of non-down clothing businesses in total sales.
+Bosideng has expanded its menswear operations in China, operating retail outlets across the country.
+Its Rocawear franchise in Greater China has opened consignment counters in cities such as Beijing, Shanghai, and Hangzhou.
+The company has also considered acquisitions to increase the share of non-down clothing in its sales.

-Beyond China